AI Claims Processing Software for US Carriers

 Compliance-first by design, not retrofitted

-In the insurance world,regulatory compliance isn’t optional — it’s the baseline.
-Our architecture was designed to meet the most rigorous standards.
+In the insurance world, regulatory compliance isn't optional — it's foundational.
+Our architecture is designed to meet stringent security, privacy, and auditability standards.

-Full Auditability: Immutable, time-stamped logs allow you to reconstruct every step of the process — ready for DOI examinations and regulatory audits.
+Full Auditability: Immutable, time-stamped audit logs provide full visibility into every step of the claims process — supporting DOI examinations, internal reviews, and regulatory audits.

 Multi-provider AI, no vendor lock-in

-Flexible Configuration: Switching providers is a simple config change, not a months-long code migration.
+Flexible Configuration: Switching providers can be managed through platform configuration — not a months-long code migration.

-Built-In Failover: If one model goes down, the system automatically switches to an alternative, ensuring business continuity.
+Built-In Failover: If one model goes down, the system automatically routes workflows to an alternative to support business continuity and resiliency.

 Insurance-native engineering team